-Make sure you earn the most from your annuity, use the IRS code 1035 to earn a higher yield.
+Make sure you earn the most from your annuity, use the IRS code 1035 (tax-free)) to obtain a higher yield.
 Section 1035 (a) of the Internal Revenue Code, a 1035 Exchange is the exchange of one insurance policy (life or annuity) for a newer policy with no tax liability.
-Section 1035 allows owners of annuities (and life insurance) the opportunity to exchange an older annuity contract for a newer contract that may offer features more in line with current needs.
+Section 1035 allows owners of annuities (and life insurance) the opportunity to exchange an older annuity contract for a more modern contract that may offer features more in line with current needs.
 As an example, the older contract may be crediting a lower interest rate than a new annuity may offer.

 The rules surrounding 1035 Exchanges can be complex, and consultation with a tax professional is recommended.